surprisedpika/H2ML/README.md

 If the count attribute is missing, it is assumed to be 1 and a warning is logged by the compiler.

-A "pseudo-for loop" can be constructed using variables.
+A "for" loop can be constructed using variables.

 ```H2ML
 <ul>